 Our Mission & History

-Our core programming includes a summer season of freshly created productions, performed at our downtown Little Rock facilities – including a 340-seat auditorium and 100-seat black box space – or around our broader community.
+Our core programming includes a season of freshly created productions, performed at our downtown Little Rock facilities – including a 340-seat auditorium and 100-seat black box space – or around our broader community.
 We tell stories that provide entertainment and escape, that help us process the world around us, and that foster a sense of mutual understanding.
-Unlike most of the ever-present electronic media, the live experiences of The Rep are distinctly theatrical – immersive and shared by the community in a public space outside of individual homes.
+The live experiences of The Rep are distinctly theatrical – immersive and shared, in real time, by the community in a public space.

 WHERE WE BEGAN